Blood pressure and exercise – and why one can significantly help the other.

 Changes to eating habits and stress levels also have a benefit to helping reduce your blood pressure.
 These can be small changes such as alcohol and caffeine reduction, reduction in salt and stopping smoking.
 Further changes can be made to your diet in making sure you are eating 5 portions of fruit and vegetables daily and reducing your saturated fat intake.

-Although medication is prescribed for the treatment of blood pressure, we need to make changes to our overall lifestyle, medication does do not always have a great success rate.
+Make changes to your lifestyle – it will do far more for you than medication prescribed for the treatment of blood pressure can.
+Medication does not always have a great success rate.
 We therefore need to make changes in our lifestyle to help lower our blood pressure.
-If exercise were a drug we would all be taking it, not only has benefits to our disease, in this case lowering blood pressure, it also has secondary benefits – bone strength, muscle mass, mental well-being will medications do not.
+If exercise were a drug we would all be taking it.
+It not only has benefits on our blood pressure, it also has secondary benefits.
+For example – bone strength, muscle mass, mental well-being.
+Medications can’t do that.